ANGELCASTlEL/ANGELCASTlEL/README.md

 I made my graphics and stuff so please do NOT take them.
 If you do just please atleast credit me or something . .
-I know not everyone will listen so </3
+I know not everyone will listen so </3 and also of course credits to the artists that I got the Destiel thing from and the Castiel art....I forgot who but if u find out please let me know!! ^_^